Still Creek Ranch: History

-When the need arrived to build a school building, a four acre lot next to the Ranch came up for sale and a donation was given from a donor in Bryan, Texas that was equal to the sales price.
+When the need arrived to build a school building, a four-acre lot next to the Ranch came up for sale and a donation was given from a donor in Bryan, Texas that was equal to the sales price.
 When the foundations to the school were poured, Bibles were placed in each corner.
 The school was built slowly as donations came in.
-Volunteers, staff and the boys on the Ranch helped build a mechanic’s shop, a welding shop, a wood shop and horse barns.
+Volunteers, staff and the boys on the Ranch helped build a mechanic's shop, a welding shop, a wood shop and horse barns.
 Every vehicle, piece of furniture, and other furnishings were donated.

-In 2005, Still Creek bought a 100 acre strip of land with the help of the Jensen Foundation.
-The land supports oil wells that provide a steady income to the Ranch.
-Later, a donor bought 15 acres of land adjoining Still Creek Ranch and built a covered horse arena with numerous horse stalls, a kitchen, and bathrooms.
+Later, a donor bought and gave 33 acres of land a quarter mile from Still Creek Ranch and built a covered horse arena with numerous horse stalls, a kitchen, and bathrooms.

 In May 2012, Steve and Tracy Singleton took over management at Still Creek while the O'Quinns retired to New Mexico to start a summer camp for abused children.
 The Singletons were former directors of Happy Hill Farm Academy in Granbury, Texas.

 In 2013, Still Creek launched Restore Her, a ministry specifically focused on the restoration of minor girls who had either been trafficked or who had been exposed to the commercial sex industry.
 In 2014, a third girls' house was completed.

 In March 2015, Tim Floyd was named the new executive director of Still Creek Ranch.
 He and his wife Lori previously served as house parents at the New Mexico Baptist Children's Home.
 Prior to that, Tim served as the program director for Open Door Ministries in Denver, Colorado.

+In 2017, James Inmon became the executive director of the ranch and headmaster of the school.
+Inmon had been principal of the school since 2015.
+The new director brought experience from youth ministry, agriculture business, and education.
+Inmon graduated Texas A&M in 1999 and obtained a master's degree and Principal Certification from Stephen F. Austin State University in 2015.

+Many miracles in the lives of children have been witnessed at Still Creek Ranch.
+Thousands of children have been part of the effort to take children from crisis to new creation.
+Still Creek is still debt free, only funded by private donations, and gives boarding and education freely to children from the gifts provided to the ranch.
+Safe homes, the Gospel, a great education, and work ethic through life on the ranch are available to children from crisis (abuse, neglect, abandonment).

+In early 2025, Still Creek Ranch, came under scrutiny as a house parent as well as a teacher at the school were arrested by the Brazos Sheriff's department for inappropriate sexual conduct with children.